JerichoTorrent/TorrentWeb/README.md

 - MySQL or another Database server
 - A brain
 - A code editor of your choice (VSCode, Intellij, etc.)
+- Litebans with MySQL storage option
+- Bluemap or another live map reverse proxy application
+- Cloudflare R2 bucket for sandboxed storage; trust me this is important for content moderation.
+You don't frontend uploaded files on your server.
+- A discord bot; save your token
+- OpenAI API key (Content Moderation API calls are free!)
 Once you have the project cloned and are `cd`ed into the project files, run `npm install` and theoretically you're good to go, but if I screwed up the package.json then you're on your own with this one.

 ### 3. Environment Variables